gvankeerberghen/ht_app_react/README.md

 ``gulp test``

 ## Ideas
-- add user management, e.g., connection with google account
+- make look of user login bearable
-- allow logged in users to vote on resources
+- create backend
 - add completed flag on techs
 - add ordering / filtering of techs, on type, number of votes, ...
 - show links to resources on a tech